Kushaltho/osTicket-Ticket-Lifecycle-Examples/README.md

 Now our job as an agent would be to make sure that the tickets have the appropriate agent/worker and SLA/priority in the order of when it came.

-If it can be resolved by the agent looking though the ticket then they can assing it to themself.
+If it can be resolved by the agent looking though the ticket then they can assign it to themself.